lalawue/jpeg_dec/README.md

 Simple JPEG Decoder
 =======

 A very simple JPEG decoder, just for learning the process of JPEG decoding.
-Only support Baseline DCT with H1V1 chroma subsampling.
+Only support Baseline DCT with H1V1 chroma subsampling YCrCb image.

 The result will export to PPM format.